aderaaij/totallystatical/readme.md

 * `gulp-changed`

 #### styles
-Compile `/sass` folder to css, autoprefix and add sourcemaps for debugging
+Compile `/sass` folder to css, autoprefix and add sourcemaps for debugging.
+In the corresponding config file it's possible to define bower packages with `includePaths` to easily define them with `@imports` in your .scss file.
+By default, the following paths are added"

+* `./bower_components/normalize-scss/`
+* `./bower_components/susy/sass/`
+* `./bower_components/compass-breakpoint/stylesheets/`

 Uses:
 * `gulp-sass`